 • Please tell us about yourself, your background and interests?

 I grew up in Townsville and left for Sydney when I was 17 to get Guitar lessons.
 After a year or so I returned to Townsville to form a band, which we took to Adelaide.
-We won battle of
+We won the battle of

 • Please tell us about your venture/company?